akarak/feedMonitor/ReadMe.md

 - add a set of urls to the database
 - log results to database
 - open socket server to show changes
-- simple web page to list the recent chhanges
+- simple web page to list the recent changes
 - compare feed timings

 Delete the Viz stuff...